Skip to content

 3. Async State (Resources)

-Pass an async function (or a function returning a Promise) to state() to create an async resource.
+Pass an async function to use() to create an async resource.

 tsx